 - Ramen Tatsu-ya: Another incredible restaurant group.
 They’re serving up my favorite ramen in Austin at Ramen Tatsu-ya (several locations).
 In addition to their original ramen restaurants, they have Domo Alley Gato.
 The outdoor patio is located right next to the east 6th Ramen Tatsu-ya.
 It is all outdoors, but honestly, with all the misters and shade, it was totally manageable.
 As you walk in, you’re greeted with a giant lucky cat, in addition to many, many smaller ones.
 The patio space is small and intimate, modeled after what you’d see in Japanese alleyway bars.
 They have excellent drinks and good little snacks.
 But the vibes of this outdoor bar space is really what sells me.
 There’s also BBQ Ramen Tatsu-ya.
 It’s a different take on their traditional Ramen Tatsu-ya, a BBQ take.
 Tiki Tatsu-ya is a tiki bar with some outrageously cool drinks.
 I’ve never been (it’s just been SO popular and crowded!) – reservations are a must!
 Then there’s Dipdipdip Ice cream and Dipdipdip Tatsu-ya.
 Their ice cream spot is just a walk up window next to their most elegant dining experience – Dipdipdip Tatsu-ya.
 It’s an omakase shabu-shabu restaurant where you cook meats and other entree items in simmering broth at your table.

-- Ice cream: I have a whole blog specifically for this, if you’re a real ice cream fanatic, but if you’re looking for a quick Austin sweet treat, Amy’s Ice Creams is the most recognizable.
+- Ice cream in general: I have a whole blog specifically for this, if you’re a real ice cream fanatic, but if you’re looking for a quick Austin sweet treat, Amy’s Ice Creams is the most recognizable.
 They have locations everywhere, but their Guadalupe location has a giant ice cream cup on the roof which is kind of cool.
-Other exceptional ice cream includes Lick, Jeni’s, Dolce Neve, Milky Way Shakes (vegan), Besame (food truck), and Cold Cookie Company (food truck).
+Other exceptional ice cream includes Lick, Jeni’s, Dolce Neve, Milky Way Shakes (vegan), and Besame (food truck).